Descent-Guided Policy Gradient for Scalable Cooperative Multi-Agent Learning: Experiments

 \section{Experiments}

-We evaluate DG-PG on heterogeneous cloud scheduling across scales from $N{=}5$ to $N{=}200$, a challenging domain where queueing-theoretic priors are readily available and the cross-agent noise problem is particularly acute.
-Our experiments address three questions: (1) sensitivity to the guidance weight $\alpha$; (2) controlled comparison against MAPPO and IPPO under identical training configurations; (3) scalability to large agent populations where standard methods fail.
+We evaluate DG-PG on a heterogeneous cloud resource scheduling task with up to $N{=}1500$ agents, a challenging domain where queueing-theoretic priors are available and the cross-agent noise problem is particularly acute.
+Our experiments address three questions: (1) guidance-weight sensitivity; (2) controlled comparison with MAPPO and IPPO; and (3) scalability to large agent populations.